influxdata/docs-v2/content/influxdb/v2/reference/config-options.md

 ### testing-always-allow-setup
 Ensures the `/api/v2/setup` endpoint always returns `true` to allow onboarding.
-This configuration option is primary used in continuous integration tests.
+This configuration option is primarily used in continuous integration tests.

 **Default:** `false`